openstack/rally/doc/source/quick_start/tutorial/step_3_benchmarking_with_existing_users.rst

 *LDAP* and *AD*.

-2. *Safety:* Rally can be run from an isolated group of users, and if something goes wrong, this won’t affect the rest of the cloud users.
+2. *Safety:* Rally can be run from an isolated group of users, and if something goes wrong, this won't affect the rest of the cloud users.

 Registering deployment with existing users in Rally